Herpes Simplex Virus (HSV) and Varicella-Zoster Virus (VZV), Molecular Detection, PCR

 VZV DNA is not detected in cerebrospinal fluid from patients without central nervous system disease caused by this virus.

-This LightCycler PCR assay does not yield positive results with other herpesvirus gene targets (HSV, cytomegalovirus, Epstein-Barr virus).
+This LightCycler PCR assay does not yield positive results with other herpesvirus gene targets (cytomegalovirus, Epstein-Barr virus).

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances